 Does any of this sound familiar?
 Being an expat in America often feels like being a “fish out of water.”
 Trying to learn a new culture, and being aware of all the differences in how people behave.
 You probably even wonder if you’re dressed appropriately!
 The great news is that Apto is specifically designed to help you understand the culture and informal language you encounter each day.
 And, Apto gives you the confidence to know you’re not a “fish out of water” after all.

-Idiom: Fish out of water (definition here)
+Idiom: Fish Out of Water

 If you are placed in a situation that is completely new to you and confuses you, you are like a fish out of water.